Treating Pilonidal Cyst Disease with the Best Surgery Option

 We received a letter from a patient of The Sternberg Clinic named Liz, who successfully recovered from Pilonidal Disease after multiple failed surgeries.
 Read Liz’s story.

-The Cleft Lift Procedure: Curing pilonidal disease with better engineering
+The Pilonidal RAF (Rotation and Advancement Flap)/Cleft Lift Procedure: Curing pilonidal disease with better engineering

 Now that we know that the deep valley is the cause of the disease, why not fix the valley?
-The goals of an ideal procedure to treat chronic pilonidal disease (or non-healing wounds that result from failed pilonidal procedures) include:
+The goals of an ideal Pilonidal Cyst Disease surgical procedure to treat chronic pilonidal disease or non-healing wounds that result from prior failed pilonidal procedures include:

-The Cleft Lift Procedure is this ideal surgical procedure and is highly successful in curing pilonidal disease if it’s performed by a surgeon who is experienced in the technique.
+The Cleft Lift Procedure/Pilonidal RAF is the best surgical procedure that is highly successful in curing pilonidal disease if performed by an experienced surgeon.

 Meet Your Surgeon, Dr. Jeffrey Sternberg